qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/vivian/interview.md

----
-layout: characters/vivian
-title: Interview
-skin: vivian
----
 {% include collapsible.html title="Is this thing on?" content="
 *Let's see, okay, is this thing working...
 Can you hear th-?
 Yes?
 Thank you.
 Is the street noise too loud?
 No?
 Thank you.
 Yes, than- Mhm.
 I'll keep that in mind, miss.
 That should be plenty of time.
 Thank you.*

 *Stream going public in three, two...*" %}

 {% include collapsible.html title="Click." content="
 One second.
 The street noise is loud.
 A building is to the left - clean glass and dark metal.
 Reflections spark across it, from the street.
 A street is to the right - blurs of motion and neon.
-Streetlights glisten down.
+Streetlights listen down.
 Reflections spark off the sidewalk.
 It's starting to rain.

 Two seconds.
 The reporter smiles.
 She's got an umbrella and an overcoat - both ink-dark and slick with rain.
 Her braided hair drapes down her left shoulder, also ink-dark and slick.
 Her **voice** is clear, quick, and squeaky as she speaks into her headset.